abstract-open-solutions/djc.recipe/djc/recipe/README.txt

     script in ``parts/$partname`` named ``$partname.wsgi.py`` that can be used as WSGI script in Apache or other WSGI enabled webserver.

+wsgi-logfile
+    If set, the log will be redirected here: defaults to not being set.

 Advanced options
 ----------------